 Carleton Grants fall under the jurisdiction of the Risk and Governance Committee.
 You can refer to the Carleton Fund Grant Guidelines.
-Projects that need a building permit or a loan that won’t be retired within one year need separate approval from Diocesan Council under Canon 6.
+Projects that need a building permit or a loan that won’t be retired within one year need separate approval from Synod Council under Canon 6.

 Under the terms of the trust, your parish will need to contribute cash or materials in an amount equal to the grant.

 - Download the Carleton Fund Grant application form

 - a completed form with signatures of the incumbent and churchwardens

 - a letter of support from the area bishop